rAlexandre00/FADO/README.md

 These commands build the prerequisites for running a FADO emulation.
 This step needs to be executed everytime a new configuration file is used.
+If your fado configuration file contains varying parameters (yaml lists) you do not have to execute this step since it will run automatically for every experiment.

 - ```fado build``` - Performs the two actions below